 In lieu of incepting ourselves into a virtual reality world that we really think is real, developers will have to factor in the duration of play.
 The implication of that is shorter games!

 Instead of keeping a player engaged past his or her tolerance point, game design that gets the player in and out more quickly will be the new M.O.
 We already see these kinds of games being developed.
 Headmaster, which is a soccer header simulator (not to be confused with the Hogwarts simulator of the same name, which has yet to be created).

 It’s literally just heading soccer balls into nets, with various challenges being added to keep the player challenged.
 The trailer for the game shows targets with point multipliers, obstacles, and goal targets outside of your typical soccer net.

 The soccer balls are fed right to you, like the pitching in home run derby, so the movement obstacle is avoided.
-You, as the player, just need to make sure you aren’t going to head butt anything.
+You, as the player, just need to make sure you aren’t going to head-butt anything.
 It’s also likely that, even though the game will be fun, you won’t want to play it for hours.

 That likely keeps players in a nausea-free play duration (unless the feeling is exacerbated by aggressive headers).
-We’ll likely see a lot of these almost Wii-sports-esque games in the beginning of this VR reboot phase.
+We’ll likely see a lot of these almost Wii-sports-esque games at the beginning of this VR reboot phase.

 So that’s pretty much the story for now.
 To be effective, games will need to be short, and the gameplay mechanics will need to be innovatively reworked.
 Between nausea induced by prolonged VR play and the spatial restrictions, the virtual reality format isn’t ready to accommodate AAA games in a way that would be anything but tedious for the player.

 With any luck, we’ll be looking at some really cool games from clever indie developers.
-There has been a wonderful return to sidescroller games in the past several years, time for the dimension-pendulum to swing back the other way and give us some full-blown 3D VR.
+There has been a wonderful return to sidescroller games in the past several years, time for the dimension-pendulum to swing back the other way, and give us some full-blown 3D VR.